Secmetrics/bao.secmetrics.no/_documentation/authentication.md

 Nothing will work unless you include this API key
 {: .error }

-There is a space between "fido-auth" and "YOUR_API_KEY",
+There is a space between "fido-auth" and "API_KEY", for example:
+{: .info }
 ~~~ json
 "Authorization": "fido-auth 6d4fa5eb-083f-4e1e-a944-37fa7cef1123"
 ~~~
-{: .info }